-DES-3800:4#config vlan v1 delete 6-8 Command: config vlan v1 delete 6-8 config gvrp Purpose Used to configure GVRP on the Switch.
+DES-3800:admin#config vlan v1 delete 6-8

+Command: config vlan v1 delete 6-8

+config gvrp Purpose Used to configure GVRP on the Switch.
 Syntax config gvrp [<portlist> all] {state [enable disable] ingress_checking [enable disable] acceptable_frame [tagged_only admit_all] pvid <vlanid 1-4094="">}</vlanid></portlist> Description This command is used to configure the Group VLAN Registration Protocol on the Switch.
 You can configure ingress checking, the sending and receiving of GVRP information, and the Port VLAN ID (PVID).
-Parameters <portlist> - A port or range of ports for which you want to enable GVRP for.</portlist> all - Specifies all of the ports on the Switch. state [enable disable] - Enables or disables GVRP for the ports specified in the port list. ingress_checking [enable disable] - Enables or disables ingress checking for the specified port list. acceptable_frame [tagged_only admit_all] - This parameter states the frame type that will be accepted by the Switch for this function. tagged_only implies that only VLAN tagged frames will be accepted, while admit_all implies tagged and untagged frames will be accepted by the Switch. pvid <vlanid 1-4094=""></vlanid> - Specifies the default VLAN associated with the port.
-Restrictions Only administrator-level users can issue this command.
+Parameters <portlist> - A port or range of ports for which you want to enable GVRP for.</portlist> config gvrp all - Specifies all of the ports on the Switch. state [enable disable] - Enables or disables GVRP for the ports specified in the port list. ingress_checking [enable disable] - Enables or disables ingress checking for the specified port list. acceptable_frame [tagged_only admit_all] - This parameter states the frame type that will be accepted by the Switch for this function. tagged_only implies that only VLAN tagged frames will be accepted, while admit_all implies tagged and untagged frames will be accepted by the Switch. pvid <vlanid 1-4094=""> - Specifies the default VLAN associated with the port.</vlanid> Restrictions User Account Command Level - Administrator and Operator

-To set the ingress checking status, the sending and receiving GVRP information :
+To set the ingress checking status, the sending and receiving GVRP information:

-DES-3800:4#config gvrp 1-4 state enable ingress_checking enable acceptable_frame tagged_only pvid 2 Command: config gvrp 1-4 state enable ingress_checking enable acceptable_frame tagged_only pvid 2 Success.
-DES-3800:4#
+DES-3800:admin#config gvrp 1-4 state enable ingress_checking enable acceptable_frame tagged_only pvid 2

+Command: config gvrp 1-4 state enable ingress_checking enable acceptable_frame tagged_only pvid 2

 enable gvrp

 Purpose Used to enable GVRP on the Switch.

 Syntax enable gvrp

 Description This command, along with disable gvrp below, is used to enable and disable GVRP on the Switch, without changing the GVRP configuration on the Switch.

 Parameters None.

-Restrictions Only administrator-level users can issue this command.
+Restrictions User Account Command Level - Administrator and Operator